tbl(1) — Linux manual page

 character must be disabled.

-does.
-For example, vertically aligning decimal separators fails
+For example, vertically aligning decimal separators fails if the

-if the numbers containing them occur as macro or string
+numbers containing them occur as macro or string parameters; the

-parameters; the alignment is performed by tbl itself, which sees
+alignment is performed by tbl itself, which sees only \$1, \$2,

-separator that appears only later when troff interpolates a macro
+appears only later when troff interpolates a macro or string

 Using tbl macros within conditional input (that is, contingent